KDE/digikam-doc/import_tools/camera_import.rst

     Uploading feature is not supported by all camera drivers.

-Deleting photographs from the camera
+Deleting Photographs From The Camera
 ------------------------------------

 Once you are happy with the downloaded photographs that you wanted, you are ready to delete photographs from the Camera.
 You can delete all of the photographs at once by clicking the Item --> Delete All button.
 If you just want to delete a selection of the photographs, you have to select those that you want to delete and click Item --> Delete Selected.
 You may also select Item --> Delete New, for example if you feel that the images marked with the star are not worth downloading.